Cost of living: making the most of your money

 Should you switch supplier?

 Energy costs are one of the biggest costs for most households, so it’s usually worth checking whether you can save money.
-However, due to the recent rise in the energy price cap, it is unlikely you will find any cheaper deals at the moment.
-The price cap and the current problems with switching supplier are explained on the Money Saving Expert website.
+Many energy tariffs are based on the energy price cap, but you may be able to find a cheaper deal.
+The Money Saving Expert website has information on your rights and how to switch your energy contract.

 If you have a fixed deal, do a comparison before your agreement ends.
 Plan ahead and add a note to do this in your diary.
 If you want to stay with your existing supplier, you may still be able to save money.
 Contact your supplier and ask if you are on their cheapest deal.